Francesco Salata: Biography

-Salata was born on 17 September 1876 in Ossero, on the island of Cres, which at the time was part of the Austro-hungarian empire.
+Salata was born on 17 September 1876 in Ossero (Osor), on the island of Cres, which at the time was part of the Austro-hungarian empire.
 His family wasn't hereditary aristocratic but nonetheless was well-to-do.
 His father was podestà of Ossero from 1883 until 1901.

 In 1911 Salata married Ilda Mizzan, from a Pisino family.
 They had a daughter together, Maria, born in 1911.
-Salata toured Istria with Gabriele D'Annunzio, who, years before she engaged to Salata, dedicated a copy of his Francesca da Rimini to Mizzan, writing on it "to the young lady Ilda Mizzan, Who painted the flowers for Pisino's canteen, Live like those which poured from the windows..."
+Salata toured Istria with Gabriele D'Annunzio, who, years before she engaged to Salata, became acquainted with his future wife in Pisino, where she designed a tribute paid to the poet upon his entry in the Istrian town, with D'Annunzio dedicating to her a copy of his Francesca da Rimini.

 As early as in his high school years, Salata risked to be expelled from all the schools of the empire because of his attempts to found a branch of the Lega Nazionale in Ossero, which promoted the Italian language and culture in territories inhabited by Germans, Croatians and Slovenians, that is Trentino and the Adriatic coast.

 After attending high school in Capodistria (Koper), Salata studied law at the University of Vienna (a total of seven semesters).
 He also studied two semesters at the University of Graz.
 Salata interrupted his studies to dedicate himself first to journalism and then to his studies on history.
 In 1888 he was the editor of Pola's (Pula) Il popolo istriano, and later a collaborator of Trieste's "Il Piccolo".

 He participated in conferences of the Italian society of archaeology in Istria (Società istriana di archeologia e storia patria).
 His first intervention was on Francesco Patrizi, and it was published under the name Nel terzo centenario della morte di Francesco Patrizio – negli Atti e memorie della Società istriana di archeologia e storia patria.
 With his works L’antica diocesi di Ossero e la liturgia slava: pagine di storia patria (1897) and Nuovi studi sulla liturgia slava (1897), he joined the debate against the exploitation of the paleoslavic liturgy carried out by Slavic (Croatian) priests to promote the use of Croatian in the Catholic churches of Istria and the Kvarner.
 Both works end with an attack on the Slovenian and Croatian clergy.
 His subsequent works are increasingly patriotic.